 Paul Turner

-Dr. Turner is an Associate Professor in Applied Environmental Health.
+Dr. Turner is the Associate Chair of the Department of Global Environmental and Occupational Health (GEOH).
 His teaching and research involve understanding chemical exposures in acute and chronic disease.
 His research is global and focuses on supporting underserved populations, predominantly in sub-Saharan Africa to understand and mitigate adverse early life exposures from naturally occurring dietary toxins.
-Dr. Turner is also the Director of the Mass Spectrometry - Small Molecule Core Facility in the School of Public Health.
+I addition he is co-Chair of the Tanzanian arm of the Global FEWture Alliance initiative.
+Dr. Turner additionally is the Director of the Mass Spectrometry - Small Molecule Core Facility in the School of Public Health, examining agricultural and persistent chemicals in water systems.

 Areas of Interest